malmostad/wag-v4/index.md

 ## Scope & Limitation
-The WAG describes how you use the global assets in an application to make it a consistent part of our web services from a user perspective independently of what technical platform it is built on.
+The WAG describe how you use the Global Assets in an application to make it a consistent part of our web services from a user perspective independently of what technical platform it is built on.
 Server side development guidelines are not covered here.
-If you are developing an application based on Ruby on Rails, Wordpress or Drupal, check out our [repositories at Github](https://github.com/malmostad/) to see if you can fork or reuse an existing resource.
+If you are developing an application based on Ruby on Rails, Wordpress or Drupal, check out our [repositories at Github](https://github.com/malmostad/) to see if you can fork or reuse existing resources.
 Source code management---for both client and server side code---is covered below.

 ## Register Your Web Application
-The first thing you must do when you start a project that will introduce a new web application at The City of Malmö, is to send webbteamet@malmo.se an email with a short description of the system, it's purpose and the name of the system administrator ("systemförvaltaren").
-By doing this, we will be able to contact the system administrator when new versions of the global assets are available and before older versions will be deprecated.
+The first thing you must do when you start a project that will introduce a new web application at The City of Malmö, is to send webbteamet@malmo.se an email with a short description of the system, it's purpose and the name of the system administrator.
+By doing this, we will be able to contact the system administrator when new versions of the Global Assets are available and before older versions will be deprecated.

 ## Source Code: License and Management